100 Notable alumni of

 -

-Sir Richard Owen KCB FRMS FRS was an English biologist, comparative anatomist and palaeontologist.
+Sir Richard Owen KCB FRS FRMS was an English biologist, comparative anatomist and palaeontologist.
 Owen is generally considered to have been an outstanding naturalist with a remarkable gift for interpreting fossils.

 -